5 Signs Your Skin Is Actually Dehydrated

-Itching – The lack of oils mean skin can feel tight and irritated.
+Itching – The lack of moisture mean skin can feel tight and irritated.
 Aggravated skin becomes sensitive and often itchiness occurs.

 Dullness – Lifestyle, stress and environment can all lead to dehydrated skin.
 One good indicator is dull skin.
 It can appear tired-looking, grey and lack-lustre.

-Flaking – You may find no matter how much cream you apply you’re skin still looks flaky and rough.
-Makeup
+Flaking – You may find no matter how much cream you apply your skin still looks flaky and rough.

-Confused – Skin can be oily, dry, “normal” or all at the same time.
-This is why dehydration is a considered a condition, as it can affect any one and more than one skin type.
+Confused – Skin can be oily, dry, “normal” in some combination or all at the same time.
+This is why dehydration is a considered a condition – it can affect any one and more than one skin type.
 You may find the cheeks are dry, itchy and rough and the chin or forehead have oily areas prone to breakouts and visa versa.

-Wrinkles – Dehydrated skin is also prone to wrinkling, the loss of moisture can leave skin with less volume and which can make the appearance of even fine lines worse.
+Wrinkles – Dehydrated skin is also prone to wrinkling.
+The loss of moisture can leave skin with less volume which can make the appearance of even fine lines worse.

 So, what can you do?